BartMassey/fasthello/README.md

   the version that is 2× faster than the slow version.

 * `speedy.rs` uses a `BufWriter` atop a raw UNIX `File`.
-It is about 10% faster than the fast version, but is portable only to UNIX systems and has an `unsafe` in it.
+It is a little faster than the fast version, but is portable only to UNIX systems and has an `unsafe` in it.

-* `turbo.c` is the original inspiration and currently the fastest, a C implementation authored by [DEC05EBA](https://github.com/DEC05EBA).
+* `turbo.c` is the original inspiration and about the fastest, a C implementation authored by [DEC05EBA](https://github.com/DEC05EBA).
 Its speedup tricks are used by the other fast versions here.

 * `turbo.rs` is a fairly straightforward port of `turbo.c`,
-  which avoids standard library routines for things in favor of hand-calculation. `turbo.rs` is about 60% faster than `speedy.rs`.
+  which avoids standard library routines for things in favor of hand-calculation. `turbo.rs` is about 30% slower than `turbo.c`.

 * `lightning.cpp` is a port of `turbo.rs` authored by
   [DEC05EBA](https://github.com/DEC05EBA) and contributed by